Europe job woes spread as Ericsson, ING, Commerzbank cut

 Still, such levels of joblessness are better than in the crisis-hit countries of the euro zone.

-In Greece, at the centre of the sovereign debt crisis, the jobless rate is 25 percent.
-In Sweden, the government has leeway to spend more on its already generous welfare programmes if it wants, while austerity is in full swing in Athens.
+In Greece, at the center of the sovereign debt crisis, the jobless rate is 25 percent.
+In Sweden, the government has leeway to spend more on it's already generous welfare programmes if it wants, while austerity is in full swing in Athens.

-But unemployment is one of the biggest issues among Swedish voters and a revitalised opposition is making grounds in polls in part due to fears of further job losses.
+But unemployment is one of the biggest issues among Swedish voters and a revitalized opposition is making grounds in polls in part due to fears of further job losses.

 The Swedish central bank has cut rates twice this year and at its last meeting, when it held at 1.25 percent, it held out the prospect of a rate cut in December.